zedlopez/ifm/The Recipe Book.md

 2) "Look, Farmer Jill, I think a fox got into the chickens."
 ```

-The problem with ``ask``/``tell`` conversation is that it can feel undirected–if the player doesn't know which keywords to ask or tell about next, they get stuck.
+The problem with ``ASK``/``TELL`` conversation is that it can feel undirected–if the player doesn't know which keywords to ask or tell about next, they get stuck.
 It also doesn't always provide much sense of ongoing context or conversational flow, since the player can ask lots of unrelated questions and jump around a lot.
 What's more, sometimes the thing the player character asks isn't quite the question the player had in mind.
-If we type ``ask jill about jack``, Jill could wind up answering any of a number of questions–where Jack is, how old Jack is, whether Jack committed the recent murder, and so on.
+If we type ``ASK JILL ABOUT JACK``, Jill could wind up answering any of a number of questions–where Jack is, how old Jack is, whether Jack committed the recent murder, and so on.
 The player doesn't have much fine control over the conversation.
 Nonetheless, this is sometimes just what we want: [Farewell] implements a moderately sophisticated system along these lines, which keeps track of what the player has already said and allows them to review past conversation.

 Menu-based conversation solves most of these problems: a branching tree of conversation choices maintains a consistent flow of discussion, it's hard for the player to run out of things to say, and the player always knows what their character is about to say.
 But there are compensating flaws.
 For one thing, a menu doesn't allow for many surprises.
 The player can see all the conversation the story has to offer by working methodically through all the menu branches.
 (This problem is sometimes referred to as the "lawnmower effect", since the process of seeing all the conversation is like the process of running a lawnmower over every inch of the lawn.
 It becomes a chore rather than an entertainment.)
 Menu systems can be long-winded to set up and therefore none are exemplified here, but several have been released as extensions for Inform.